What is the War for Talent?

 I am currently working with a client who reached out to me directly to fill a critical role on their team.
 They have had the position open for several weeks and were unsuccessful in finding a candidate to fill the position.
 This is not a strange job with a sketchy company.
 Rather, it is a new role with a strong, reputable company that is in a growing section of a large metro area.
-Business is good with increasing revenue. but all of that clearly has not made it easy.
-This company others I know and work with continue to experience the struggle in finding good talent.
+Business is good with increasing revenue, but all of that clearly has not made it easy.
+This company along with others I work with continue to experience the struggle in finding good talent.
 Over the years us “headhunters” will jokingly say, “the war for talent is over – and talent won!”
 This is really nothing more than a humorous assessment of the efforts required to source and hire qualified people.
 A strong economy and low unemployment merely add to the challenge.

 What is Your Battle Plan?

 Sitting where I do gives me a close up view of the action.
 My perspective on “the war” has evolved with experience.
 There will likely always be a challenge in finding the right talent to fill key roles, so I prefer to focus on the things we can control, namely the means by which we go to war – the approaches we use and our mindset about finding and keeping good people.

 It’s become glaringly apparent to me that the tools, processes, budgets and organization around recruitment are often poorly developed, under resourced or given such little support that companies head into the war for talent poorly equipped.